senderend/hackbook/aliases/README.md

 ### Instructions

-add these to the end of your .bashrc or .zshrc file, then start a new terminal (or source the .rc file)
+add these to the end of your .zshrc file, then start a new terminal (or source the .rc file)

 ```bash
 #-------------aliases and functions by sender https://github.com/allendemoura--------------------